 What is responsible tourism?

 Responsible tourism has been defined as, “making better places for people to live in and better places for people to visit”.
 This also means ensuring that the rights and needs of all those who support your holiday are respected.
 People who live and work in a tourist destination should benefit as well.
 The broad concept of responsible tourism can also include what is sometimes described as ecotourism, and sustainable tourism.
 The International Ecotourism Society (TIES), defines ecotourism as, “Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education”.

 Supporting local communities in Thailand

 Community based tourism (CBT) is a wonderful way to experience Thailand.
 CBT is an initiative managed and owned by the community, for the community.
 This form of responsible tourism takes into account the need for cultural, environmental and social sustainability.
 There are many mutual benefits to CBT in Thailand.
 As a guest, you are able to participate in the daily life of the community in a non-obtrusive way.
 And in return the local community can see that there are tourists who are genuinely interested in learning more about them and their way of life.
 Community based tourism is being promoted in Thailand with projects such as ‘Village to the World’.
 If you are interested in community based tourism in Thailand, take a look at the experiences available via Local Alike and Andaman Discoveries.
 For more insights about home-stays and the positive impact of CBT, read our featured articles about these villages:

-Ban Don Kai Dee (Benjarong Porcelain Village) in Samut Sakhon
+- Samut Sakhon: Ban Don Kai Dee (Benjarong Porcelain Village)

 Helping the environment in Thailand